QIUWENJIN110/MyGameCodeCollection/README.md

 # MyGameCodeCollection

 This repository contains two classic game projects developed in C++ with the Qt framework, showcasing my technical skills in game logic, UI rendering, and event-driven programming.
-These projects are part of my application portfolio for the MSc Computer Game Technology program at Abertay University.
+These projects are part of my application portfolio for the MSc Computer Game Technology program.

 ---